MaramhMohammad/code-201-reading-notes/class-13.md

 # [THE PAST, PRESENT & FUTURE OF LOCAL STORAGE FOR WEB APPLICATIONS](https://diveinto.html5doctor.com/storage.html)

-## New research reveals surprising truths about why some work groups thrive and others falter.
-Persistent local storage is one of the areas where native client applications have held an advantage over web applications.
-For native applications, the operating system typically provides an abstraction layer for storing and retrieving application-specific data like preferences or runtime state.
-These values may be stored in the registry, INI files, XML files, or some other place according to platform convention.
-If your native client application needs local storage beyond key/value pairs, you can embed your own database, invent your own file format, or any number of other solutions.

-- Working in teams can produce a wide range of results.
-It's up to us how we approach the team, and we contribute.
-Historically, web applications have had none of these luxuries.
-Cookies were invented early in the web’s history, and indeed they can be used for persistent local storage of small amounts of data.
-But they have three potentially dealbreaking downsides:

-- In 2015, Google launched Project Aristotle - to study hundreds of Google’s teams and figure out why some stumbled while others soared.
-- Cookies are included with every HTTP request, thereby slowing down your web application by needlessly transmitting the same data over and over
-- Cookies are included with every HTTP request, thereby sending data unencrypted over the internet (unless your entire web application is served over SSL)
-- Cookies are limited to about 4 KB of data — enough to slow down your application (see above), but not enough to be terribly useful

-### Project Aristotle:
-What we really want is

-  - Reviewing a half-century of academic studies looking at how teams worked.
-  - Were the best teams made up of people with similar interests?
-  - Did it matter more whether everyone was motivated by the same kinds of rewards?
-  - How often did teammates socialize outside the office?
-  - Did they have the same hobbies?
-  - Were their educational backgrounds similar?
-  - Was it better for all teammates to be outgoing or for all of them to be shy?
-  - They drew diagrams showing which teams had overlapping memberships and which groups had exceeded their departments’ goals.
-  - They studied how long teams stuck together and if gender balance seemed to have an impact on a team’s success.
-  - Results were inclusive:
-- A lot of storage space
-- On the client
-- that persists beyond a page refresh
-- and isn’t transmitted to the server

-    - Some groups that were ranked among Google’s most effective teams, for instance, were composed of friends who socialized outside work.
-    - Others were made up of people who were basically strangers away from the conference room.
-    - Some groups sought strong managers.
-    - Others preferred a less hierarchical structure.
-    - Most confounding of all, two teams might have nearly identical makeups, with overlapping memberships, but radically different levels of effectiveness.
 ## A BRIEF HISTORY OF LOCAL STORAGE HACKS BEFORE HTML5

-### Group Norms
 In the beginning, there was Internet Explorer. which included DHTML Behaviors, and one of these behaviors was called userData.

   - Research was noted by psychologists and sociologists that focused on what are known as ‘‘group norms.’’